lachho/resume/README.md

 ---

 *Built with React, Tailwind CSS, and modern web technologies.
-Optimised for Australian English and engineering industry standards.*
+Optimised for Australian graduate engineers and engineering industry standards.*